nealarch01/movie-suggestion-bot/README.md

-A discord bot for your server that can provide you with random movie suggestions information of a movie such as ratings, trailer, etc. Best for discord movie night with friends
+A discord bot for your server that can provide you with random movie suggestions, information of a movie such as ratings, trailer, etc. Best for discord movie night with friends!

-Please note: this bot is still in development, more features will be added gradually
+Please note: this bot is still in development, more features will be added over time

 ## Requirements
 1. client_config file that contains your api keys.
 API's used: Discord and TheMovieDatabase (TMDB)